dgaydukov/cert-aws/sa/files/sa.md

 * emr - same as glue but you have more control of underlying hadoop cluster Workflow - set of related jobs/crawlers/triggers in glue that execute as single entity.
 You can design complex multi-job ETL activity.
 During run of each component workflow record execution/status and provide overview for you.
 Event triggered inside workflow can be fired by job/crawlers to start job/crawler
+If you need completely managed solution for ETL + query data with SQL: use glue + athena.
+Although emr or ecs cluster can do similar job, they are not fully managed.

 ###### DynamoDB
 Fully managed, highly available out-of-the-box(there is no such thing as multi-AZ deployment and read replica) NoSQL key-value/document database, kind of mongo, but aws proprietary solution.
 Stores data across 3 AZ.